 He was performing as Count Almaviva in The Marriage of Figaro and Harry Easter in Street Scene for Opera North, when the Covid-19 lockdown came into effect.

-Now his delayed debut as Fredrik Egerman in Sondheim’s A Little Night Music will take place on June 26 at the Leeds Playhouse and run until mid-July.
+His delayed debut as Fredrik Egerman in Sondheim’s A Little Night Music took place on June 26, 2021 at the Leeds Playhouse and was rewarded with 5 stars across the board.

 Together with pianist Eke Simons, Quirijn de Lang will present a song program: De Stille Stad, which describes the turmoil of the 2020 Covid-lockdown.
 Since the lockdown has affected everyone in society they will bring the program to larger and smaller local venues throughout the Netherlands at the end of August.